dean-rahman/dean-rahman.github.io/cmdline_course.md

    Week 6 was another challenging week.
 We had previously covered installation package managers which help ensure that prerequisite installations are in place before attempting the target installation.
    However, we learned in Week 6 that diligence is still required whenever installing a target program.
+   Even after searching

+   `apt-get`

-   Even after searching apt-get for how to install target programs or applications, we might encounter errors because every computer is different (somehow especially so for Windows computers).
+   for how to install target programs or applications, we might encounter errors because every computer is different (somehow especially so for Windows computers).

    For python, it is possible to set up different environments with different versions of the same software when such is neccessitated by different target softwares having conflicting version-dependencies on prerequisit software.
    It is also otherwise convenient to set up different environments for different type of work (or for different people to use the same computer perhaps?).

+   We also learned about programming Makefiles to run

+   `make`

-   We also learned about programming Makefiles to run "make" syntax to generate a set of target files based on a group of source files.
+   syntax to generate a set of target files based on a group of source files.
    We covered this concept in Week 5, but Makefiles allow us to refresh the target files when there is  an update to one or more of the source files.
    For large processes this is handy in cutting down rebuild times (as in, nothing happens if no changes occurred and we can just used the stored target files from the prior build).